-Silk pillowcases will maintain your hair’s moisture, whereas other ones may tug at your roots and create friction that will result in frizz.
+Silk pillowcases will maintain your hair’s moisture, whereas others may tug at your roots and create friction that will result in frizz.

 SHOP: Natural Silk Pillowcase

-9. Get rid of your harsh cotton towel.
+11. Get rid of your harsh cotton towel.

 Ditch your cotton towel and upgrade to a towel made of microfiber instead.
 A microfiber towel (like this one by Devacurl) is extremely gentle on your strands and helps tame frizz, as well as prevent static.